SOZHAA-1/AAE5303_VisLangFly_project_3D-reconstruction/AAE5303_reconstruction_submission/README.md

 - current limitation appears at higher training steps because of WSL/Docker resource pressure

 A more structured summary is available in [`results/RESULT_SUMMARY.md`](results/RESULT_SUMMARY.md).

-## Why this project is meaningful

-Before this course, I had almost no background in computer vision, SLAM, 3D reconstruction, or this kind of engineering workflow.
-This project forced me to learn not only the topic itself, but also the practical side of:

-- command-line tools
-- Docker and WSL
-- ROS bag handling
-- COLMAP command sequencing
-- result checking and failure diagnosis
-- GPU workload validation

-For me, the most important achievement is not only the final `.ply` files, but also the fact that I can now follow and debug a full reconstruction pipeline from raw data to 3D output.

 ## Repository layout